-Whichever you choose, you simply can’t afford to overlook mobile compatibility.
+Whichever you choose, you simply can't afford to overlook mobile web design and compatibility.

-Internet Data Exchange (IDX) is also known as ‘broker reciprocity’.
-IDX is a policy within the multiple listing service (MLS) that allows for listings to be shared between different real estate agencies who have signed up to such a service in their area.
+Internet Data Exchange (IDX) is also known as broker reciprocity.
+IDX is a policy within the multiple listing service (MLS) that allows for listings to be shared between different real estate agencies that have signed up for such a service in their area.
 These are usually cloud automation systems.

 However, the term IDX is also used within the real estate sector to describe the various tools and software that allows you to: